Leny Meyer: Career

 Meyer is a product of Luzern's youth academy, and began his senior career with their reserves in 2021.
 On 17 June 2022, he signed his first professional contract with the club until 2025.
 He made his professional debut with Luzern as a substitute in a 2–0 Swiss Super League win over Sion on 27 August 2022.

 On 30 August 2024, Meyer signed with VfB Stuttgart II in German 3.
 Liga.

+On 12 June 2026, Meyer joined Famalicão in the Portuguese top tier on a four-year deal.

 International career

 Meyer is a youth international for Switzerland.
 He was called up to the Switzerland U19s in 2022.

 Personal life

 Meyer is the son of Swiss football director and former international footballer Rémo Meyer.